 It’s hard to find bad food in Oaxaca but it’s even harder to find the best.
-Discovering the best and most authentic local food is what we enjoy most about trips, so we scoured the internet, combed the city’s streets, and broke bread with opinionated locals to come up with this list of 25 must-visit markets, roadside stalls, and restaurants in Oaxaca.
+Discovering the best and most authentic local food is what we enjoy most about trips, so we scoured the internet, combed the city’s streets, and broke bread with opinionated locals to come up with this list of 15 of the best restaurants in Oaxaca.

-If you’re visiting Oaxaca and love to eat traditional local food as much as we do, then this list will be very useful to you.
+If you’re visiting Oaxaca and have a taste for traditional Mexican cuisine, then this list will be very useful to you.

 OAXACA RESTAURANTS QUICK LINKS

 To help you with your Oaxaca trip planning, we’ve compiled links to popular hotels, tours, and other travel-related services here.

 Top-rated hotels in Centro, one of the best areas to stay for people on their first trip to Oaxaca.

 - Food Tour: Night Street Food Tour with Transfers and Tastings